Lo Chih-chiang

-Lo Chih-chiang (羅智強 (Luó Zhìqiáng); born 26 March 1970) is a Taiwanese lawyer and politician.
+Lo Chih-chiang (羅智強 (Luó Zhìqiáng); born 26 March 1970) is a Taiwanese politician.
 He is a member of the Kuomintang (KMT).
 From 2010 to 2013, he was first the spokesperson and then the Deputy Secretary-General of the ROC Presidential Office.
 He was elected to the Taipei City Council in 2018.
 In 2020, at the invitation of KMT chairman Johnny Chiang, he assumed the directorship of the party school, the Institute of Revolutionary Practice.

 Early life and education

-Lo was born in Hualien City on 26 March 1970 to parents who moved to Taiwan as part of the 1955 Dachen Evacuation.
-When he was three years old, he moved with his parents to Keelung City.
-After graduating from Keelung Senior High School, he earned a Bachelor of Business Administration (B.B.A.) degree in business management from National Sun Yat-sen University (NSYSU).
+Lo was born in Hualien City on March 26, 1970.
+His parents moved to Taiwan from the Dachen Islands during the 1955 Dachen Evacuation.
+His father, Lo Hsia-yu, was a construction worker who was a native of the islands.
+When Lo was three years old, the family moved to Keelung City.

+After graduating from Keelung Senior High School, Lo earned a Bachelor of Business Administration (B.B.A.) degree in business management from National Sun Yat-sen University.
 As a student, Lo was active in debate activities and co-founded the Chinese Speech and Debate Association with Chao Tien-lin.

-In 1998, Lo ran unsuccessfully for a seat in the Kaohsiung City Council as an independent, receiving 3000 votes.
-Lo then received his Master of Laws (LL.M.) from National Chengchi University and worked as an assistant for Chen Changwen at Lee and Li.
-At the recommendation of Chen, Lo joined Ma Ying-jeou's team.
+Later, Lo attended law school at National Chengchi University, where he earned a Master of Laws (LL.M.) in 2004.
+His law school dissertation was titled, "A study of the dispute over the international legal status of the Republic of China (Taiwan)".
+He then worked as a legal assistant under Chen Changwen at the law firm of Lee and Li.
+At the recommendation of Chen, Lo joined the presidential campaign of Ma Ying-jeou.
 From 2015 to 2016, Lo was a visiting scholar at Harvard Law School.

 Political career

-Presidential spokesperson (2010–2011)
+In 1998, Lo ran unsuccessfully for a seat in the Kaohsiung City Council as an independent, receiving 3000 votes.

+Political staffer

 Prior to taking office as the presidential spokesperson, Lo served a spokesperson for the Ma-Siew campaign during the 2008 Taiwanese presidential election and the deputy president of the Central News Agency.

-Ma-Wu presidential campaign (2012)

 Lo was the deputy campaign manager for Ma Ying-jeou and Wu Den-yih during the 2012 ROC Presidential election.

-Deputy Secretary-General of the Presidential Office (2012–2013)

-Resignation

 Lo resigned from his position on 12 September 2013 due to the issues regarding the allegation of the Special Investigation Division of the Supreme Prosecutors' Office against a speaker engaging in influence peddling in a judicial case, as well as other personal and family reasons.

-In November of 2013, Lo was then awarded the Order of Brilliant Star with Grand Cordon by President Ma for his service in the administration.
+In November 2013, Lo was then awarded the Order of Brilliant Star with Grand Cordon by President Ma for his service in the administration.

-Taipei City Council (2018–present)

-2018 city council campaign
+Political campaigns

 On 24 February 2018, Lo announced his candidacy for District 6 of the Taipei City Council, which includes both Daan District and Wenshan District.
 25 people registered to stand for the election with 13 open seats.
 On 24 November 2018, as part of the 2018 Taiwanese local elections, Lo won 40,391 votes, 13.69% of the total votes, becoming the highest vote-getter in the 13th Taipei City Council election, and received the highest number of votes in 20 years.